At Rocco Forte Hotels

 - March 2006: Villa Kennedy in Frankfurt was added to the collection.

 - October 2006: We opened Hotel de Rome in Berlin.

 - October 2007: We opened The Charles Hotel in Munich.

 - July 2009: Verdura Resort in Sicily was the latest addition to the group.

 Today: We are a growing family-run company.
 Sir Rocco, his sister Olga Polizzi, as well as his two daughters, Lydia and Irene, are all working in the company.
-We have 9 hotels, one resort, and we are due to open Assila Hotel and Residence in Jeddah in April 2016, as well as a new hotel in Shanghai in 2017.
+We have 10 hotels, one resort, as well as a new hotel in Shanghai in 2018.
 Our hotels are landmarks right at the very heart of the city, except for our resort, which is suitably remote.
 They’re a part of each location’s landscape.
 They’re colourful, characterful buildings with interiors that resonate with the local culture.